usethesource/rascal-website/docs/RunTimeErrors/RuntimeExceptions/Ambiguity/index.md

 ok
 ```

-Or, one could catch the ambiguity and report it like a [Parse error](../../../RunTimeErrors/RuntimeExceptions/ParseError):
+Or, one could catch the ambiguity and report it like a [ParseError](../../../RunTimeErrors/RuntimeExceptions/ParseError):

 ```rascal-shell